FAQ A to Z

 Can I create online forms for my website?

 Yes, a simple online form system is available on University websites.
 Senior web authors using Dreamweaver can create simple online forms and have the results of the form sent to a specified email address.
-Please contact Online Media for information on creating forms.
+Please contact the Web Team for information on creating forms.

 Can I create an online survey for my website?